AleBaccin/Audio-Tagging---Deep-Learning-Project/README.md

 └───train

+## What are all these files for?

+The actualy Notebook where the full project resides is: audio_tagging.ipynb, the 'optimise' Notebook contains the work we did to optimse the 1d cnn.

 ## Installation

 If you would like to use the python notebook on your own pc it is advised to first install anaconda.
 Here are the requirements: